Autonomous Building Inspection with Unitree Go2

 Change Detection

-When a baseline inspection log is provided, the system classifies each new detection in real-time: UNCHANGED if the same label is found within 1.0m of a baseline position, MOVED if within 2.0m but beyond 1.0m, and NEW if no match is found.
+When a baseline inspection log is provided, new detections are classified in real-time: UNCHANGED if the same label is found within 1.0m of a baseline position, MOVED if within 2.0m but beyond 1.0m, and NEW if no match is found.
 Baseline objects not revisited are reported in the final log.
 A separate change detector node can also compare any two inspection logs offline, publishing 3D RViz markers including arrows indicating movement direction for relocated objects.

 Output Pipeline